arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 12.05.16
+Grandmaster Flash invented the thing where you move the vinyl with your hand.
+You know, to fastforward or rewind or loop a part over and over when you're DJing.
+Before people would just move the tonearm, which was really imprecise.
+But then Grandmaster Flash was just like...
+I'm gonna touch the vinyl, even though it was taboo at the time.
+Got this tidbit from the Nextflix original Hip-Hop Evolution ep.
+1, which is hosted by Shad(!).

 ### 12.04.16
 It's finals week so these might get kind of boring, if that changes anything.